Doors open 7pm, panel starts 7:30

 is the recipient of the 2017 TRU “Spirit of Theater Award”and is both a Broadway actor and producer having played leading roles on Broadway in Good News, I Love My Wife, Crimes of the Heart, Gypsy (playing the “bump it with the trumpet stripper Mazzeppa while covering Tyne Daly as Mama Rose) and The Tale of the Allergist’s Wife (covering both Linda Lavin and Michele Lee and starring opposite Valerie Harper in the National Tour).
 Jana founded Better World Productions in order to “present theater that not only entertains, but also educates; and inspires us to create a Better World.
 She made her Broadway producing debut with Little Women.
 Other Broadway producing credits include the revival of Ragtime and a financial stake in War Horse and Something Rotten (currently on National Tour).
 Off-Broadway productions includes I Love You Because, Through The Night and White’s Lies.
-She’s also a producer on Marianne Elliot’s Heisenberg and the upcoming Company in London as well as the upcoming Broadway production.
+She’s also a producer on Marianne Elliot’s Heisenberg and Company in London as well as the upcoming Broadway production.
 Shows in development include: Roof of the World (World Premiere at KC Rep), The Astonishing Times of Timothy Cratchit (developed at The Workshop Theater) and The Jazz Age (World Premiere at 59/E59th) slated for a London production spring of 2019.
 For more info: www.janarobbins.com